 Approximately 3% of dogs suffer from an epilepsy disorder of some kind.
 Given that there is already a CBD-derived treatment available for epilepsy in humans (Epidiolex, FDA-approved in 2018), studies are being conducted now by the American Kennel Club to develop a canine version of the drug.
 Early results look promising.
 But why wait for a pharmaceutical when the active ingredient is available at your local dispensary?

 What pup doesn’t love riding in the car?
 The sights, the smells, the wind flapping her ears – dogs love it all.
 Well, most do.
 I once had a dog that got so nervous in the car that she once climbed onto my lap and barfed over my shoulder (while I was driving).
 So that’s not to say that pup doesn’t get a little nauseous, especially once you start hitting those mountain curves.
-CBD’s anti-stress and anti-nausea properties make it a particularly effective treatment for heading off motion sickness in dogs.
-Give your pup a CBD capsule an hour before you begin your trip.
+CBD’s purported anti-stress and anti-nausea properties could, for some, make it a particularly effective treatment for heading off motion sickness in dogs.
+Trying giving your pup a CBD capsule an hour before you begin your trip.
 Your car upholstery will thank you.

 Dogs are pack animals.
 They just don’t like being alone.
 So who can blame Rover for getting a little anxious when he has to spend a good 8-10 hours by himself while you work to buy his favorite kibble?
 Again, CBD has been reported to be a potent stress-reliever.
 Adding CBD to your dog’s diet could help calm your pup until he realizes that you do indeed come home at the end of the day.

 No matter what the cause, we all suffer from pain of some kind.
 Dogs can’t always tell you how they’re in pain, but a perceptive dog owner can tell when something is amiss.
-Given that CBD is a broad-spectrum treatment, interacting with the body’s own healing processes, it can provide relief from almost any type of pain.
-For aging dogs in particular, adding it to their daily diet is a great way of counteracting some of the aches and pains of growing older.
+Given that CBD is called by some a broad-spectrum treatment that interacts with the body’s own healing processes, it could potentially provide relief from almost any type of pain.
+For aging dogs in particular, adding it to their daily diet could be a great way of counteracting some of the aches and pains of growing older.

 The sad truth is man’s best friend just doesn’t live as long as man.
 You want your best friend to stay with you, happy and healthy, as long as possible.
-CBD, besides being an effective treatment for many disorders, is also an antioxidant that fights the free radicals associated with the aging process.
-The inclusion of CBD in a healthy diet could actually fight aging on a cellular level.
+CBD, besides being, according to many users, an effective treatment for many disorders, is also said to be an antioxidant that fights the free radicals associated with the aging process.
+The inclusion of CBD in a healthy diet could -potentially- actually fight aging on a cellular level.
 You owe it to your best friend and yourself to extend your time on earth together in the best way you can.